How to Make Pinecone Bird feeders in 3-Easy Steps! Super Fun!

 You can leave the two loose and ready to tie onto a tree later, or you can tie the ends of the twine together, making a loop to hang the pinecone.

-Make sure you attach the twine to the pinecone before you add the peanut butter and birdseed.
+Ensure you attach the twine to the pinecone before adding the peanut butter and birdseed.

 2. Spread Peanut Butter on Your Pinecone

-Using a butter knife or a craft stick, spread the peanut butter all over the pinecone, making sure to get the peanut butter in the nooks and crannies of the pinecone.
+Using a butter knife or a popsicle stick, spread peanut butter all over the pinecone, making sure to get it in the nooks and crannies.

 Once you’ve got your pinecone covered in peanut butter, it’s birdseed time!